Ly0n/awesome-robotic-tooling/README.md

 * [Reveal-Hugo](https://github.com/dzello/reveal-hugo) - A Hugo theme for Reveal.js that makes authoring and customization a breeze.
 With it, you can turn any properly-formatted Hugo content into a HTML presentation.
 * [Hugo-Webslides](https://github.com/RCJacH/hugo-webslides) - This is a Hugo template to create WebSlides presentation using markdown.
 * [jupyter2slides](https://github.com/datitran/jupyter2slides) - Cloud Native Presentation Slides with Jupyter Notebook + Reveal.js
-* [pydocstyle](https://github.com/PyCQA/pydocstyle) - pydocstyle is a static analysis tool for checking compliance with Python docstring conventions
 * [patat](https://github.com/jaspervdj/patat) - Terminal-based presentations using Pandoc
 * [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator) - Automatically generate change log from your tags, issues, labels and pull requests on GitHub.
 * [GitLab-Release-Note-Generator](https://github.com/jk1z/GitLab-Release-Note-Generator) - A Gitlab release note generator that generates release note on latest tag